ukashley/Veridexia/README.md

 The project was developed iteratively using sprints.
 Commits were generally made after completing a sprint or meaningful project milestones, rather than after every small local edit.
 As a result, the commit history is less clustered with micro commits.

 ## Security And Privacy Notes
-This is a local prototype rather than a production email security product.
+This is a local application rather than a production email security product.
 It does not continuously monitor inboxes, quarantine emails, or perform live enterprise deployment.